fearlessgeekmedia/Friendly.Bash/README.md

 sleep 5 | progressBar #Note that without the number, a percentage of progress will not be displayed.
 ```

-Please refer to the function descriptions within the humanbash.sh script for more details on each function's usage and parameters.
+Please refer to the function descriptions within the friendly.bash script for more details on each function's usage and parameters.

 ## License
-HumanBash is released under the MIT License.
+Friendly.Bash is released under the MIT License.
 See the LICENSE file for more information.

 ## Contributing
 Contributions are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the HumanBash repository.
+If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the Friendly.Bash repository.